 Operating Grant Recipients

-- Will returning operating grant applications be peer assessed this year?
+- Will organizations that received an operating grant last year be peer assessed this year?

 - Will my organization need to return funds if our plans are cancelled or changed due to COVID-19?
 Will we be required to reschedule activities to a later date?

-As an operating grant recipient, you will not be expected to return funds to OAC if your plans cannot proceed as originally proposed, nor will you be required to reschedule activities.
+As the recipient of a 2020-21 operating grant, you will not be expected to return funds to OAC if your plans cannot proceed as originally proposed, nor will you be required to reschedule activities.
 If you made financial commitments to artists, collaborators, venues or other contractual partners, use the grant as intended to cover these obligations.
 If you are now faced with cancellation fees or penalties, you can also use the grant to pay for these unexpected costs.

 OAC staff are available to provide support as you work on your application.
 We are proceeding with the peer assessment of project program applications (via virtual panel meetings), the notification of results and the payment of grants.
-Since moving our granting processes online three years ago with Nova, we are in a good position to proceed with our grant application processes.
+Since moving our granting processes online with Nova in 2017, we are in a good position to proceed with our grant application processes.

 Project Grant Recipients